dcwarwick/dcwarwick.github.io/_posts/2016-09-01-bem-breaking-down-designs.markdown

   </div>
 </div>

 Just to re-emphasise, all of the elements are prefixed by the block name.

-For the structural block__element we have:
+The structural block__element list above is:
 - carousel__main
 - carousel__left-panel
 - carousel__right-panel
 - carousel__bottom-panel

-Next up, element names for components in the block..
+Next up, element names for components in the block.
+This time we identify all remaining elements that need styling.

 <div class="elements-components__container" tabindex="0">
 {% include image-tag.html name="bootstrap-carousel.jpg" alt="Bootstrap carousel from w3schools" classes="elements-components__screenshot" %}